Mindinventory/RadarKit/README.md

 ```

 #### CallBack
-If you would like to receive action on items, use the protocol `RadarViewDelegate` and implement:
+Action on items can be detected using the protocol `RadarViewDelegate` and implement:
 ```swift
 radarView?.delegate = self
 ...